-Debra Johnson, Vice President
+Debra Johnson, President

 Christy Pichel has served in management positions in philanthropy and non-profit organizations for over thirty years.
 Most recently she served as the president of the Stuart Foundation, a private family foundation dedicated to improving public education and child welfare systems.
 She also served in management at the Public Policy Institute of California, the James Irvine Foundation, and the CS Fund.
 She was a founder and executive director of the Summerfield Waldorf School & Farm and the director and board member of the Farallones Institute in Occidental.

-Christy currently serves on the boards of directors of the national Center for Effective Philanthropy, the Conservation Corp North Bay, and on the advisory boards of Policy Analysis for California Education (PACE), Dovetail Learning, and Veterans Path.
+Christy currently serves on the boards of directors of the National Center for Effective Philanthropy, the Conservation Corps North Bay, and on the advisory boards of Policy Analysis for California Education (PACE), Dovetail Learning, and Veterans Path.
 She is an advisor to The Advancement Project’s K-12 Water Cooler Network and a member of the Blueprint 2.0 Planning Team for the California Department of Education.
 Christy received an M.B.A. in International Business from Dominican University and a B.A. from the University of California, Los Angeles.